 49% of Washington school districts surveyed by the USDA say they participate in farm to school activities, representing 1,183 schools and 542,145 students statewide

 Goal: Increase the amount of local, Washington produced foods purchased and served by K-12 schools.

-91 school districts reported buying food directly from Washington farms between 2013-2019*, with 10 new districts starting direct purchasing in 2019
+101 school districts reported buying food directly from Washington farms between 2013-2019*, with 10 new districts starting direct purchasing in 2019

 At least $17,440,300 was spent on local food by Washington schools in the 2013-14 school year**